 Prospect Park is one of the true gems in Brooklyn, a 526-acre expanse of green space designed by the same designers responsible for Manhattan’s Central Park.
 Located just west of Crown Heights, Prospect Park also features some other attractions worth seeing.
 You can visit the Prospect Park Zoo, see the Brooklyn Botanical Garden, or browse the farmer’s market at the Grand Army Plaza.

 It’s home to beautiful homes

 You won’t find a lot of generic tract homes or sterile apartment complexes here as you might find in the suburbs.
 Instead, most of the homes here are Victorian brownstones, many complete with front stoops for sitting and greeting neighbors.
 If you rent an apartment, chances are pretty good that it will be in one of these historic, architecturally beautiful buildings.

 If you want an attainable way to afford living in this vibrant neighborhood, consider coliving.
-Common Brower, Common Sterling, and Common Herkimer all offer your own private space in a shared, all-inclusive suite.
+Common Sterling offers your own private space in a shared, all-inclusive suite.
 Plenty of extras are included, like utilities, appliances, and even curated events.
 All of Common’s coliving homes come fully furnished, so you don’t have to worry about buying new furniture.

 With so much going on in Crown Heights, it’s clear that this is a fun and exciting place to be.
-Consider one of the Common coliving buildings in this neighborhood and make yourself at home.
+Consider coliving at Common and make yourself at home.